Photo: Diego Delso / Wikimedia Commons

 Price: €250–1,000/night | Location: Vicolo dell’Oro 6, City Center

-Continentale is the most design-forward mid-luxury hotel in Florence — the extraordinary position (directly adjacent to the Ponte Vecchio, the extraordinary Arno views from the rooftop terrace The Sky Lounge), the extraordinary Italian design (the extraordinary 1950s-60s Italian design aesthetic throughout — the B&B Italia furniture, the Flos lighting, the extraordinary graphic art), and the excellent value for the position.
+Continentale is one of the more design-forward mid-luxury hotels in Florence — positioned directly adjacent to the Ponte Vecchio with Arno views from its rooftop terrace, The Sky Lounge, and built around a 1950s-60s Italian design aesthetic (B&B Italia furniture, Flos lighting, striking graphic art) that gives it real character.
+Good value for the position.

 The Oltrarno — The Left Bank